boxcolli/cf-worker-starter/README.md

 WHICH_ENV = "pro"
 ```

-And when you deploy, you run `$ npm run deploy`, which is:
+If you want to deploy, you run `$ npm run deploy`, which actually is:
 ```json
 // package.json
 {